Aggregate Demand, Its Components, and How to Calculate It

 Aggregate Demand = Consumer Spending + Investment Spending + Government Spending + (Exports-Imports)

-U.S. aggregate demand was $19.49 trillion in 2017.
-Fortunately, this formula for aggregate demand is the same as the one used by the Bureau of Economic Analysis to measure nominal GDP.
+Fortunately, the formula for aggregate demand is the same as the one used by the Bureau of Economic Analysis to measure nominal GDP.
+In 2018, it was $20.5 trillion.
 Here's how to calculate it.
 Use Table 1.1.5 GDP of the BEA's GDP and Personal Income Accounts.

 Why the U.S. Imports So Much